EN 099 Foundations of Writing

 3 credits (AS)

 In this course, reading assignments and writing projects will help students develop a mature style and insights into their own writing and the writing of professional writers.
 Current composition theory will provide students with a framework that invites them to explore the relationships among the writer, the reader, the world, and the message.
 The course may be focused on a theme such as language, 19th century capitalism, or immigration; and students will be expected to use a variety of approaches and points of view to explore this issue in their research, readings, classroom discussions, and writing assignments.
 Students will work collaboratively on some writing projects.
 In this course, a final proficiency exam is a required part of student assessment.
 Satisfies the All-College graduation requirement.
-(Offered spring term) Prerequisites: A grade of C or better in EN 101 Academic Writing I, 3.0 grade point average, successful completion of all courses attempted, and permission of the instructor.
+(Offered spring term) Prerequisites: A grade of C or better in EN 101 Academic Writing I, 3.0 grade point average and successful completion of all courses attempted.

 EN 210 Approaches to Literature: Analysis and Interpretation